 The honored students addressed the gathering as well, relating stories both funny and inspiring.
 Amy Elinski recalled being “roped into” the AHI by former AHI undergraduate fellow Sarah Larson, now a young executive at M&T Bank.
 Amy decided to become a history major after enrolling in the Old South history course, co-taught by professors Ambrose and Paquette.
 The AHI was definitely “a formative part of my Hamilton experience,” she said.
 For Phil Parkes, the AHI reminded him to “know thyself” (to borrow from Socrates).
 Alex Klosner recalled being transformed by writing his paper on “John Adams: Radical or Conservative?” in Paquette’s “Conservative Thought” class, and in the process he made some of his best friends through AHI.
 Liz Barry expressed her regret that she had not become involved with AHI sooner.

 A number of sophomores and juniors also attended the celebration.
-Will Utzschneider, a rising junior who will be spending the summer working in Beijing, polishing his Mandarin language skills, also noted the profound effect the Old South course had on him.
+One noted the profound effect the Old South course had on him.
 “It changed everything,” he said.
 Professors like Paquette and Ambrose are “the linchpins of a solid liberal arts education.
 Hamilton College is fortunate to have them.
 I will remain ever grateful to them, and the AHI, for their help especially in improving my writing.”

 As they prepare to leave for jobs and further education, the senior AHI undergraduate fellows provided additional reflections in writing.
 Liz Barry wrote, “I can confidently say that I would not be the same person I am today without the AHI.
 Being a part of the undergraduate program has afforded me the opportunity to meet some incredible people, scholars and students alike, and to expand my intellectual horizons.
 I am grateful to have been a part of something so special these past few years.”